JavaScriptJacksn/opinionated-news-social-media/README.md

     - On the 'My Posts' page, the two inline forms for the 'Edit' and 'Delete' options are not aligned together.
 - Django Summernote
     - On the post creation and editing forms the Django Summernote field is fixed in size.
-    - Whislt this does not break functionality, on smaller viewports it may require horizontal scrolling to view all Summernote text options
+    - Whilst this does not break functionality, on smaller viewports it may require horizontal scrolling to view all Summernote text options

 ## Deployment / Security Issues

 ### **IMPORTANT AKNOWLEDGEMENT**

-At the start of the project, during an intial deployment to Heroku, the secret key was pushed to the project's public GitHub repository.
+At the start of the project, during an initial deployment to Heroku, the secret key was pushed to the project's public GitHub repository.

-It was just a simple mistake of overlooking the basics, however I resloved this issue by removing the key and changing it's value.
+It was just a simple mistake of overlooking the basics, however I resolved this issue by removing the key and changing it's value.

-Thanks to the security at GitHub and Git Guardian, along with adivce from my mentor, this issue was dealt with and now the application is secure and has no risks going into final deployment.
+Thanks to the security at GitHub and Git Guardian, along with advice from my mentor, this issue was dealt with and now the application is secure and has no risks going into final deployment.

-- Intial deployment
+- Initial deployment
     - Initial commit after initialising the Django project
     - Linked Heroku app to the GitHub repository
     - Clicked 'Deploy branch' under the 'Manual deploy' header